PritRaj1/KAEM-profile/README.md

 ## Brief:

-The Kolmogorov-Arnold Energy Model (KAEM) is a latent variable model that pairs univariate, energy-based priors with a flexible generator for different data modalities.
-It's defined entirely with respect to the Kolmogorov-Arnold representation theorem, thus bridging deterministic representation and probabilistic modeling.
+The Kolmogorov-Arnold Energy Model (KAEM) is a latent variable model that

+- Pairs univariate, energy-based priors with a flexible generator for different data modalities
+- Is defined entirely with respect to the Kolmogorov-Arnold representation theorem, thus bridging deterministic representation and probabilistic modeling.
-It's been designed to prioritise training stability, inference speed, and interpretability.
-It can work without an encoder, score-based approximations, and even MCMC (depending on the dataset).
+- Has been designed to prioritise training stability, inference speed, and interpretability
+- Can work without an encoder, score-based approximations, and even MCMC (depending on the dataset)
+- Written with various sampling procedures to improve statistical properties depending on problem characteristics

+## Robust prior and posterior sampling

 Fast (single forward pass) and unbiased sampling can be feasible with:
 - **Inverse transform sampling** from the prior (inference)